tom13m-sys/CP_Assesment/DECISIONS.md

 - **No error handling or metrics/alerting design.** Addressed only as a design spec without implementation due to time constraint.

 - **No idempotent/transactional sink.** Anomalies are printed to stdout.
-We named this early as a structural ceiling — exactly-once end-to-end is not achievable with this sink regardless of upstream correctness — and chose not to design a transactional sink (e.g., a Kafka producer with two-phase commit)
+I named this early as a structural ceiling — exactly-once end-to-end is not achievable with this sink regardless of upstream correctness — and chose not to design a transactional sink (e.g., a Kafka producer with two-phase commit)